 — Aston Villa (@AVFCOfficial) August 21, 2021

-As strange as it is to think now, the version of Milner signed by Liverpool in 2015 didn’t seem like a player who would still be playing at a high level six years later.
+As strange as it is to think now, the version of Milner signed by Liverpool in 2015 didn’t seem like a player who would still be playing at a high level seven years later.

 The England international had been a steady presence for Manchester City, helping them win two league titles but never scoring more than five league goals in a single season, and it was fair to assume he would be a better fit and more regular player for a team which, at the time, wasn’t fighting for honours on multiple fronts.

 Of course, Milner’s longevity and consistency has been a huge part of his value at Liverpool, not to mention fitness levels that most men in their mid-30s could only dream of.

 Milner has surpassed 300 appearances for the Reds and continues to be a valued squad member at Anfield, but it wouldn’t be a surprise to see him depart alongside Firmino this summer when his contract expires.
 The club look in need of a shake-up and the time feels right.

 READ: A brilliant Xl of players who were born after James Milner’s debut